lit/lit.dev/packages/lit-dev-content/site/docs/tools/adding-lit.md

 ## Use your component

-How you use a component depends on your project and the libraries or frameworks is uses.
+How you use a component depends on your project and the libraries or frameworks it uses.
 You can use your component in HTML, with DOM APIs, or in template languages:

 ### Plain HTML
 ```html